juano2310/SuperCANBus/docs/ARCHITECTURE.md

-# CAN MQTT Architecture Diagrams
+# CAN Pub/Sub Architecture Diagrams

-Visual reference for understanding the CAN MQTT protocol architecture.
+Visual reference for understanding the CAN pub/sub protocol architecture.

 ## Network Topology